August 3, 2022

 6. Tripped Circuit Breaker

-- Dirty air filter is severely constraining airflow.
+- Dirty air filter is significantly limiting airflow.

-- Condenser coils are dirty and reducing airflow.
+- Condenser coils are dirty and restraining airflow.

-- Condenser fan motor has broken and coils are overheating.
+- Condenser fan motor has stopped working and coils are overheating.

-- Electrical connections are strained or loose.
+- Electrical connections are damaged or loose.

 - Blower motor is malfunctioning.